-According to the 2015 Cost Vs Value Report, windows and siding have among the highest ROI in the Pacific Coast states when it comes to remodeling projects.
+According to the 2015 Cost Vs Value Report, windows and siding have among the highest ROI in the Pacific Northwestern region when it comes to residential renovations.
 Vinyl window replacement has a 90.5% ROI.
-Wood windows, while more expensive, have a slightly higher ROI at 95.4%.
-This is slightly higher compared to the national average ROI of 72.9% and 78.8% respectively.
+Wood windows, while pricier, have a higher ROI at 95.4%.
+This is higher compared to the national average ROI of 73% and 79% respectively.

-Siding replacement also has a higher than average ROI at 88.9% for vinyl siding, compared to 80.7% for the national average.
+Siding replacement also has an above-average ROI of 89% for vinyl siding, compared to 80.7% for the national average.

-Contact Exteriors Unlimited today or look up our gallery of past projects.
-With windows and siding replacement yielding high ROI, you will improve your home with upgrades that will pay themselves off.
+Contact Exteriors Unlimited today or view our gallery of recent projects.
+With windows and siding ROI being a significant factor, you’ll improve your residence with renovations that will save you money in the long haul.

 Serving Spokane, Spokane Valley, Liberty Lake, Medical Lake, Cheney, Sprague, Reardan, Spangle, Rockford, Fairfield, Edwall, Ford, Clayton, Deer Park, Colbert, Chattaroy, Mead, Airway Heights, Davenport, Ritzville, Nine Mill Falls, Rosalia, Oakdale, Tekoa, Colfax, St. John, and Endicott Springdale, Elk, Post Falls and Coeur d’Alene since 1984